 RiME is an exploration game that stars a boy who is shipwrecked on a mysterious island.
 The island itself is a unique place with many ancient ruins scattered about.
-The goals are straightforward: uncover what secrets that lie in waiting, and safely escape.
+His goals are straightforward: uncover what secrets that lie in waiting, and safely escape.

 At least that’s what developer Tequila Works wants us to think.

 While the above synopsis isn’t entirely untrue, it is by no means all that RiME is.
 However, instead of detailing the game’s touching story; this diatribe will instead focus on how RiME uses its diverse scenery to tell its tale.

 The game starts by allowing us to roam a safe, sunny landscape.
 With this freedom, we’re welcomed as both players and occupants of this environment.

 In this area, we’re met with harmless puzzles to solve, fantastic views of the surrounding landscape, and a cute fox who adorably wisps around.
 After finding sources of gratification and quick progress, optimism quickly follows.

 These feelings of comfort and wonder are how RiME grabs our attention, prompting us to progress forward.

 On the heels of the aforementioned comfort and wonder, we find their antithesis: peril and dread.